dmitrymomot/gokit/storage/README.md

 ## Overview

-The `storage` package provides a simple abstraction over Amazon S3 and other S3-compatible storage services.
+The storage package provides a simple abstraction over Amazon S3 and other S3-compatible storage services.
 It offers a clean interface for common operations like file uploads, downloads, listing, and deletion with proper error handling and configuration options.
+The package is thread-safe and can be safely used in concurrent applications.

 ## Features

 - Clean interface abstracting underlying S3 operations
-- Flexible configuration using functional options pattern
 - Automatic content type detection with extensive MIME mappings
-- Comprehensive error handling with clear error types
+- Comprehensive error handling with specific error types
 - Support for both public and private file permissions
-- Size limits and validation for uploads
 - Multi-part upload support for large files
 - Directory-style operations (list, delete recursively)
-- HTTP request integration for direct uploads
+- HTTP request integration for direct file uploads
+- Thread-safe implementation for concurrent usage

 ## Usage